nikodunk/electrade-2-insurance-static/_posts/2017-09-17-what-will-it-run.markdown

 ---
 layout: post
 title:  "What can the system run?
-Off-grid life = low power."
+Off-grid life = low power devices."
 date:   2017-09-17 08:00:00 -0700
 ---